OTU-Centre-for-SMRs/gnat/doc/content/tutorials/2D_fixed_source.md

 `n_polar = 2`, and vacuum boundaries are specified for all sides with `vacuum_boundaries = 'left right top bottom'`.
-Finally, the point source is specified with a location at (5.0, 5.0, 5.0) with an emission intensity of 1000 n/s emitting into group 1.
+Finally, the point source is specified with a location at (5.0, 5.0, 5.0) with an emission intensity of 1000 n/s emitting into the single energy group.

 Next, the material properties of the domain must be specified.
 Gnat does this through a system implemented for transport problems known as 'TransportMaterials':